robertnmoffat/Coffee-Roasting-Assistant/README.md

 </ul>

 ## Image Recognition Neural Network
-&emsp;  The image recognition in this project was to be done in one of two ways.
-Firstly, attempting to design an image recognition system from scratch creating a convolutional neural network using no external libraries.
-If this was not achievable the project was to fall back on a premade image recognition or machine learning library.
-Regardless of which option would be used it would provide an excellent learning opportunity to dive into the intricate details of how convolutional neural networks functioned.
+&emsp;  This project provided an excellent learning opportunity to dive into the intricate details of how convolutional neural networks functioned.
 Fortunately, I was able to develop a functional system which provided an acceptably accurate recognition and data recording, and so no external image recognition or machine learning libraries were utilized.<br>
 &emsp;  The image recognition system in this project involves two separate programs: a
 <a href="https://github.com/robertnmoffat/ConvolutionNeuralNetworkTrainer">desktop program</a>
 to be used in development to train image recognition models written in C#, and the main Android